USPH Q4 2025 Earnings Call Summary | Stock Taper

 U.S. Physical Therapy, Inc. (USPH) Q4 2025 Earnings Call Summary

-• Visits: Average visits per clinic per day reached a record 32.7, up from 30.6 in the prior year.
+• Visits per Clinic: Average visits per clinic per day were 32.7, up from 30.6 in Q4 2024, marking a record for the company.

 • Gross Profit Margin: Improved to 21.1%, up from 20.1% in the same quarter last year.

-• Same-Store Growth: Same-store growth in mature facilities was lower than expected, at just over 1%, attributed to staffing challenges and cost control measures.
+• Same-store growth in mature facilities was lower than expected, with growth just over 1%, attributed to staffing challenges and cost management.